-Lawyer in Kennewick Dedicated to Helping Fathers Establish Paternity
+Lawyer in Tri-Cities Dedicated to Helping Fathers Establish Paternity

 The term paternity refers to the legal relationship that exists between a father and child.
 Maternity, which is the legal relationship between a mother and child, is established immediately at the time of the child’s birth.
 But establishing paternity is not always this simple.

-Don’t try to establish paternity alone–turn to the experienced attorneys at Ashby Law for help.
+Don’t try to establish paternity alone–turn to the experienced Tri-City family law attorneys at Pacific Northwest Family Law for help.
 We will guide you through the legal process of establishing paternity and aggressively protect your rights along the way.
 Call 509-572-3700 now to discuss your case with our team.

 Establishing paternity is important for many different reasons, including: